adamzr2000/blockchain-mec-federation/README.md

 - `truffle`: Development framework for Ethereum-based blockchain applications.
 It provides a suite of tools that allows developers to write, test, and deploy smart contracts on the blockchain network

 - `eth-netstats`: Dashboard for monitoring Geth nodes within the blockchain network

-> Note: For building images corresponding to the object detection service, please consult the [README](https://gitlab.com/netmode/6g-latency-sensitive-service) file located in the `descriptors/6g-latency-sensitive-service` directory

 3. Install the necessary python dependencies:
 ```bash